tikv/rfcs/text/2018-01-03-local-reader.md

 handle them fast.
 However, due to the single-threaded nature of the raftstore, read requests may be blocked by other workloads.
 E.g.,

-- Read QPS drops while write requests get more, and the raftstore spends more time in writing Raft logs.
+- Read QPS drops while number of write requests increases, and the raftstore spends more time in writing Raft logs.
 - Read QPS drops while the Regions number grows, and the raftstore spends more time in driving Raft state machines.